CodeByWaqas/MRConfluenceLinker/README.md

 ## License

-[Add your license information here]
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Support

-For support, please [create an issue](repository-issues-url) or contact the maintainers.
+For support, please [create an issue](https://github.com/CodeByWaqas/MRConfluenceLinker/issues) or contact the maintainers.